howtographql/howtographql/content/backend/graphql-js/3-a-simple-mutation.md

 </Instruction>

 First off, note that you're entirely removing the `Link` resolvers (as explained before).
+They are not needed because the GraphQL server infers what they look like.

 Also, here's what's going on with the numbered comments:

 1. You're adding a new integer variable that simply serves as a way to generate unique IDs for newly creaded `Link` elements.
 1. The implementation of the `post` resolver first creates a new `link` object, then adds it to the existing `links` list and finally returns the new `link`.

-Now let's discuss the second argument that's passed into all resolver functions, any guesses what it's used for?
+Now it's a good time to discuss the second argument that's passed into all resolver functions: `args`.
+Any guesses what it's used for?

 Correct!
-It carries the arguments for the operation - in this case the `url` and `description` of the post to be created.
-We didn't need it for the `feed` and `info` resolvers before because the corresponding root fields in don't specify any arguments in the schema definition.
+It carries the _arguments_ for the operation - in this case the `url` and `description` of the `Link` to be created.
+We didn't need it for the `feed` and `info` resolvers before, because the corresponding root fields don't specify any arguments in the schema definition.

 ### Testing the mutation

-Go ahead an restart your server so you can test the new mutation.
+Go ahead an restart your server so you can test the new API operations.
 Here is a sample mutation you can send through the Playground:

 ```graphql
 mutation {